 Viscose fibers or yarns are usually woven or knitted into soft, smooth, almost silk-like fabrics, but the fibers can be twisted during manufacturing to give the final cloth more texture.
 The weight of the yarns can vary from lightweight for linings to heavy for creating drapery and upholstery fabrics.
 The viscose fibers are often combined with other types of fibers like Lycra to add stretch.

 Viscose fabrics and the garments they become are very breathable and perfect for hot, humid climates.
 They are not good for insulating from cold.
 The fibers are easily dyed, and the final fabrics retain color well.
 The fabrics do not shrink when exposed to heat.

 However, viscose does absorb moisture readily including body oils and salts.
 While it is more absorbent than cotton, viscose is not nearly as strong when wet.
 That's why wet viscose clothes should be handled more gently.
-The body oils and salts combined with the moisture can cause discoloration and weaken the fabric.
+The body oils and salts combined with the moisture of perspiration can cause discoloration and weaken the fabric.
 Prompt washing after wearing is important to keep the clothes looking their best.

 How Viscose Fibers Are Manufactured

 Both viscose and rayon are made from wood pulp or cellulose.
 Viscose is made by first treating the cellulose with sodium hydroxide and carbon disulfide.
 The treated cellulose solution is then spun into fibers or yarns that are used to produce a soft, smooth fabric that drapes well.
 The term "viscose" is used throughout Europe and Asia and is an alternative term for the rayon name in the United States.